Times have changed since I wrote this post 5 years ago.

 So how do you decide if she’s ready to shave?

 Ask yourself these questions?

-If it is beginning to bother her.
-It’s time to get out the razor.
+If she wants to then it’s time to get out the razor.

-Go to the store for a razor and shaving cream or gel.
+Get a razor, like this one, and shaving cream or gel.
 Gels designed for women seem to be significantly thicker and stay on better while learning.
 They feel better too.